mywristbands/puptinder/Sprint_Planning_Meeting_2.md

 ### Elias Heffan

 What I have done: Worked on App flow and Wireframe (linked above).
+Researched and tested an API that could analyze dog photos to extract the breed.
+Researched how to send push notifications.

 Any roadblocks: None at the momemnt.